Accounts Receivable

 In summary, accounts receivable support includes the following:

-✓ Creating Customer Invoices in the Accounting System
+✓ Creating customer invoices in the accounting system

-✓ Reviewing Outstanding Balances on a Regular Basis
+✓ Reviewing outstanding balances on a regular basis

-✓ Following Up on Past-Due Invoices by Email
+✓ Following up on past-due invoices by email

-✓ Recording Customer Payments in the Accounting System
+✓ Recording customer payments in the accounting system

 We first review your current invoicing setup and customer records so we understand exactly how your billing works today.
 Next, invoices are created and sent based on the agreed schedule.
 Then, open balances are tracked and follow-up happens based on your communication preferences.
 Finally, payments are recorded accurately so receivables stay current and cash flow stays clear.

 Working with us means fewer loose ends and more defined processes.
 We approach receivables with discipline, communicate clearly, and maintain steady oversight of outstanding balances.
-In addition, reporting reflects real activity, giving you the certainty needed to make decisions confidently.
+In addition, reporting reflects real activity, giving you the information needed to make decisions confidently.

-The Operational Effect Of A Defined Accounts Receivable
+The Operational Effect Of A Defined Accounts Receivable Process

 Invoices Go Out on Time